 What is eltrombopag (Promacta)?

-Eltrombopag is used to prevent bleeding episodes in people with chronic immune thrombocytopenic purpura (ITP), a bleeding condition caused by a lack of platelets in the blood.
+Eltrombopag is used to prevent bleeding episodes in adults and children age 1 year and older, who have chronic immune thrombocytopenic purpura (ITP).
+ITP is a bleeding condition caused by a lack of platelets in the blood.

 Eltrombopag is not a cure for ITP and it will not make your platelet counts normal if you have this condition.